Workfish2475/WebScraper/README.md

 ### What the script does

-- The script will connect to ```https://en.onepiece-cardgame.com/cardlist/``` and begin gathering all character/card information from the site.
+- The script will connect to a site and begin gathering all character/card information from the site.
 The script will navigate through each of pages available until there is none left.
 - The script will then convert all the card information into a json file named ```data.json``` as shown below:

 ```